mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ---
 For the higher load subsystem we chose to use FRC motors and controllers, namely the 775pro and TalonFXS, because they are readily available, include a wide range of complimentary components, and deliver substantial torque and speed without breaking the bank.

-Additionally, the controllers had many built in features that reduced the work load for us such as built in CAN communication, current sensing and ROS compatability.
+Additionally, the controllers had many built in features that reduced the work load for us such as built in CAN communication, current sensing and ROS compatibility.

-For the end effector, we planned to use servos for the acuations and a small vacuum motor for gripping.
-Servos were selected since were wanted to reduce the workload by eliminated PID tuning and additional hardware.
+For the End Effector, we planned to use servos for actuation and a small vacuum motor for gripping.
+Servos were selected to reduce workload by eliminating the need for PID tuning and additional hardware.

 Below is the rough schematic we followed for the electronics layout: